he-yang/Excel-to-JSON/source/usage.md

 # Usage

-This documentation is written for Excel-to-JSON version 2.0.0
+This documentation is written for Excel-to-JSON version 2.1.0

 Reading [Get Started](getstarted.md) section first is strongly recommended.

-    Line break in an Excel cell will be rendered as <br>
+    Line break in an Excel cell will be rendered as `\n`

  <a name="Conversiontypes"></a>
 ## Conversion